robbiehammond/GainsIQ/doc/api.md

 # GainsIQ API Documentation

 This document describes the API endpoints for the GainsIQ Workout Tracker.
-The base URL for the API is:
+The base URL for the preprod API https://winhi1fmi8.execute-api.us-west-2.amazonaws.com/prod.

 ---